danehans/puppet-networking/README.md

 This is a puppet module to configure /etc/network/interfaces for OpenStack deployments.
-Additional module documentation is coming.

-The networking::interfaces supports the following node types:
+The networking::interfaces class supports the following node types:

    A. Controller